 Planning Range: 1 mile

 Above: The basic radio, what you see is what you get.
 Simple in operation it includes only a function switch, a volume control and a Push-To-Talk button.
 It includes a pressure equalization valve on the bottom to assist in opening the case if it had been previously opened at high altitude, or to vent battery gasses.
 The case cover seal is very effective.
-The environmental protection is good, the case is made of magnesium and at 6 pounds with battery, reasonably light for what it provides.
+The environmental protection is good, the case is made of magnesium, the tape antenna is forgiving.
+At 6 pounds with battery, it’s reasonably light for what it provides from the available technology back in those days.

 The PRC-6 was designed to replace the WWII SCR-536 (AKA the BC-611) “Handy Talkie” which operated on HF frequencies using amplitude modulation.
 The realization during WWII that VHF/FM was a better mode for local tactical comms ultimately drove the requirement for the PRC-6, a VHF FM set (and the SCR-300 before that).
 Although they both use vacuum tubes, the PRC-6 was a significant technology jump.
 Note the differences in appearance: